torvalds/linux/Documentation/PCI/pci.rst

   - Allocate and initialize shared control data (pci_allocate_coherent())
   - Access device configuration space (if needed)
   - Register IRQ handler (request_irq())
-  - Initialize non-PCI (i.e. LAN/SCSI/etc parts of the chip)
+  - Initialize analn-PCI (i.e. LAN/SCSI/etc parts of the chip)
   - Enable DMA/processing engines

 When done using the device, and perhaps the module needs to be unloaded,